Qarik-Group/ultimate-guide-to-bosh/docs/instances.md

 Succeeded
 ```

-This is my 5-node cluster of ZooKeper, running on one cloud infrastructure or another.
+This is my 5-node cluster of ZooKeeper, running on one cloud infrastructure or another.

 We can see that all the `zookeeper` instances are `running`.
 There is a sixth instance `smoke-tests` which does not have a Process State.
 It is an errand instance which has no VM running for it at the time the instances were listed.